 - The Editorial Board aims to achieve high quality of publications and, if necessary, is obliged to publish corrections and explanations.

-- Members of the Editorial Board, international Editorial Board, and the Editorial Department have the right for the priority publication of one (1) article per year; these articles are reviewed and accepted for publication on a common basis.
+- Members of the Editorial Board, international Editorial Board, and the Editorial Department have the right for the priority publication; these articles are reviewed and accepted for publication on a common basis.

 3. Ethical standards for the authors of publications

 The Editorial Board of the journal Literary Fact implies that every author submitting the manuscript to the journal, agrees with the following ethical standards:

 - Submitting materials to the journal Literary Fact, authors confirm their authorship by the fact of submission.
 In case of co-authors, one of them is entitled to submit the essay; all co-authors should be mentioned in full and with all necessary reliable information that is applicable.